openvinotoolkit/openvino/src/bindings/python/docs/contributing.md

 ## Prerequisites

 ### Enviroment
-In case the Python version you have is not supported by OpenVINO, you can refer to [openvino/src/bindings/python/docs/python_version_upgrade.md](https://github.com/openvinotoolkit/openvino/blob/master/src/bindings/python/docs/python_version_upgrade.md) for instructions on how to download and build a newer, supported Python version.
+In case the Python version you have is not supported by OpenVINO, you can refer to ["Python version upgrade" guide](https://github.com/openvinotoolkit/openvino/blob/master/src/bindings/python/docs/python_version_upgrade.md) for instructions on how to download and build a newer, supported Python version.

-The environment setup is described as part of the pyenv example in [the build.md page](./build.md#Example:_using_pyenv_with_OpenVINO™_on_Linux_based_system).
+The environment setup is described as part of the pyenv example in [Building the OpenVINO™ Python API](./build.md#Example:_using_pyenv_with_OpenVINO™_on_Linux_based_system).

 ### Building
-Building instructions can be found in [build.md](./build.md#_Building_the_OpenVINO™_Python_API).
+Building instructions can be found in [Building the OpenVINO™ Python API](./build.md#_Building_the_OpenVINO™_Python_API).

 ## Contribution guidelines and best practices